KenWhitesell/django-4-cas-server/README.rst

   User will always be able to log in using this provider by fetching ``/federate/provider_suffix``.

-In federation mode, ``django-cas-server`` build user's username as follow:
+In federation mode, ``django-4-cas-server`` build user's username as follow:
 ``provider_returned_username@provider_suffix``.
-Choose the provider returned username for ``django-cas-server`` and the provider suffix in order to make sense, as this built username is likely to be displayed to end users in applications.
+Choose the provider returned username for ``django-4-cas-server`` and the provider suffix in order to make sense, as this built username is likely to be displayed to end users in applications.